Kapernikov/skaffold-helm-tutorial/chapters/05-helm.md

 Now that everything is fixed, more questions:

 * Can you look at the logs from the frontend container in kubernetes ?
 What do you see ?
+* Can you try to make one of the templates invalid (eg just put some gibberish invalid yaml).
+What error do you get ?
+Remember how the error looks, its not the last time you will see it!

 ## Wrapping up and undrestanding what happens